 JSDL has no notion of whether clients can access the working directory of running activities.
 We define a new Resource element RemoteSessionAccess of xsd:boolean.
 The optional element specifies whether the client needs to access the activity working directory (sometimes called the session directory).
 Multiplicity is zero or one.

-If RemoteSessionAccessis not definedthatthe user not interested to access session directory remotely (default is false).
+If RemoteSessionAccessis not defined,the user is not interested in access to the session directory remotely (default is false).

 SlotRequirement